krkn-chaos/krkn/docs/getting_started.md

         matches:
           - labels:
               namespace: "<namespace>"
-              selector: "<pod label>" #this can be left blank
+              selector: "<pod label>"  # This can be left blank.
         retries:
           retriesTimeout:
-            # Amount of time to wait with retrying, before failing if pod count doesn't match expected
+            # Amount of time to wait with retrying, before failing if pod count does not match expected
-            timeout: 180
+            # timeout: 180.

         actions:
           - checkPodCount: